 What Is Menopause and the Menopausal Transition?

 That said, menopause doesn’t just suddenly happen.
-It comes on the heels of perimenopause, the transitional phase leading up to menopause.
-Perimenopause can last several years.
+It comes on the heels of perimenopause, the transitional phase leading up to menopause, which can last several years.
 During those years, the levels of the hormones estrogen, progesterone, and testosterone drop off, which may bring a series of side effects.
 It’s also possible to induce menopause by removing the ovaries or by administering chemotherapy.

 Perimenopause